MarcSkovMadsen/paithon/README.md

 ## ⚖️ License

-The `paithon` python package and repository is open source and free to use (MIT License).
+The `paithon` package and repository is open source and free to use (MIT License).

 ## 🏃 Getting Started